jitender-insights/DataSciLearn-Generative-AI-Master-Course/README.md

 - Machine Learning Engineers who want to deepen their understanding.
 - AI enthusiasts who want to explore the creative side of AI.

+- ### Prerequisites

+- Basic understanding of Python and machine learning.
+- Familiarity with neural networks is a plus but not required.

 - ### How to Access the Course

 All course content is available for free on our YouTube channel